imi-bigpicture/wsidicom/README.md

 # *wsidicom*

-*wsidicom* is a Python package for reading [DICOM WSI](http://dicom.nema.org/Dicom/DICOMWSI/) file sets.
+*wsidicom* is a Python package for reading [DICOM WSI](http://dicom.nema.org/Dicom/DICOMWSI/).
 The aims with the project are:

-- Easy to use interface for reading and writing WSI DICOM images and annotations using the DICOM Media Storage Model.
+- Easy to use interface for reading and writing WSI DICOM images and annotations either from file or through DICOM Web.
 - Support the latest and upcoming DICOM standards.
 - Platform independent installation via PyPI.